An Investment in Your Future

 All students entering the program are asked to pay a one-time $100 fee to the MBA Student Association (MBASA).
 The fee will be used for professional and social student events and activities within the MBA student clubs.

-Applicants to NC State typically have their initial tuition residency status determined based on responses they provide as part of their admissions application.
+Applicants to NC State typically have their initial tuition residency status determined based on responses they provide as part of their application to the MBA program.
 More information about residency status may be found on The Graduate School website.

 Paying for your MBA